 - Young Musician Piano Study for First grade and above

 *The Center for Piano Studies has resumed customary operations, with classes and lessons occurring in-person at the School of Music.
 The CPS will follow University procedures and decisions regarding cancellations and closures, and will continue required safety measures (COVID-19 related).
-To request continuation of online lessons, please write to the director, Dr. Sara Ernst.
+To request continuation of online lessons, please write to the director, Dr. Omar Roy.
 See policies for more details.

 29 weekly 45- or 60-minute private lessons*